solace-fi/solace-docs/docs/dev-docs/frontend/context-managers/cached-data-manager.md

 After a transaction is sent, it takes time before it is validated.
 Because of this, that pending transaction wouldn't be found in the user's transaction history right away.
 So pending transactions are stored locally and are removed when the transactions with the same hashes are found.

-### Transaction history modal
+### Account details modal

-The manager can toggle the visibility of the transaction history modal.
-This approach is due to certain elements being destroyed as the user interface takes a different device screen width, to prevent the modal from being prematurely destroyed, it is moved here.
+The manager can toggle the visibility of the account details modal.
+This approach in grant this manager the control is to prevent the modal from being prematurely destroyed as the user interface takes a different device screen width.

 ### Latest Block